Back to California

 • Requires the office to make training materials for state workers about how to work with nonprofits better.

-• Allows the office to update official manuals that guide how state agencies do business.
+• Allows the office to update official manuals that guide how the state works with nonprofits.

 • Needs the office to report back to the Governor and Legislature by March 1, 2027.